commercetools/ui-kit/materials/internals/TOKENS.md

 Check out the story in [Storybook](https://uikit.commercetools.com/?selectedKind=Basics%7CTokens&selectedStory=All%20Tokens) to see our design tokens.

-## Design Tokens limit choices by making desicions
+## Design Tokens limit choices by making decisions

 These general choices are narrowed down by design tokens.
-Design Tokens limit the choices we offer for certain properties by deciding which use for specific groups.
+Design Tokens limit the choices we offer for certain properties by deciding which to use for specific groups.

 ### Example for colors